 Dawson Highway (Banana - Rolleston), Roundstone Creek, replace bridge Dawson Highway (Banana - Rolleston), Roundstone Creek bridge, replace overflow

-Built in 1945, it is one of the few remaining timber structures on the Dawson Highway.
+Roundstone Creek Bridge was built in 1945 and was one of the few remaining timber bridges on the Dawson Highway.

-Works will also include upgrading the nearby intersection with Glenmoral Roundstone Road to accommodate B-Doubles.
+Works also included upgrading the nearby intersection with Glenmoral Roundstone Road to accommodate B-doubles (a prime mover with 2 semitrailers).

-The Roads of Strategic Importance (ROSI) initiative will also provide $6 million for the Roundstone Overflow project.
-These works will improve existing culverts as well as install new drainage structures to improve flood immunity.
+In addition, the Roads of Strategic Importance (ROSI) initiative provided $6 million to improve existing culverts and install new structures to improve flood immunity.
+These works were part of the supporting Roundstone Overflow project.

 - Improves safety